Nursing Bachelor of Science in Nursing

 Fourth Year +

-Our nursing students have maintained a NCLEX pass rate above 97% since 2007, and they have consistently out done the national and South Carolina pass rates for more than 10 years.
+Our nursing students have maintained an average NCLEX pass rate of 94% since 2007.
+They typically outperform national and South Carolina pass rates.

 Career opportunities for you as a college-educated nurse are excellent and are expected to remain so for some time to come.
 To name a few of the opportunities, the list would include: